openshift/console-operator/README.md

 # Console Operator

 An operator for OpenShift Console built using the operator-sdk.

+The console-operator installs and maintains the web console on a cluster.

 ## Setup